Vegetation Schedule 2023

 Don't plant near our lines.
 Even bushes and vines growing near or on poles can cause our equipment to rot quicker or prevent linemen from accessing areas to perform maintenance.
 For tree planting, please ensure that the outer edge of the branches of the tree at full maturity will be at least 15 feet from our power lines.

 Keep trees trimmed near secondary lines.
-We focus efforts on the high-voltage size of the transformer.
+We focus efforts on the high-voltage side of the transformer.
 We ask that members keep trees trimmed around secondary lines.
 We can send an Area Serviceman to disconnect power or take down the secondary wire so work can be performed safely.
 Contact our office a few days before the work is to take place.

 Safety & Reliability